 What was the aim of the research?

-- Apply these to the North West London (NWL) population, by revalidating in NWL’s longitudinally linked dataset (‘Discover’) and widening to incorporate new datasets where relevant.
+- Apply these to the North West London (NWL) population, by revalidating in NWL’s longitudinally linked dataset, Discover.

-- To consider and develop prototypes for end-user interfaces that use risk prediction to drive clinician and patient behaviour change impacting on clinical decision making and patient self-management behaviour.
+- To consider and develop prototypes for tools that will ultimately use risk prediction to drive clinician and patient behaviour change impacting on clinical decision making and patient self-management behaviour.